rayon-rs/rfcs/accepted/rfc0000-scope-scheduling.md

 - Per-thread LIFO offers the **most efficient** implementation in a "micro" sense, as it can build directly on the work-stealing deques and does not require any indirection.
-It also has desirable cache behavior, as threasd will tend to continue the "most recent thing" you were doing, which is also the thing where the caches are warmest, etc. **These two cases together argue that, for cases where the application doesn't otherwise care about execution order,
+It also has desirable cache behavior, as threads will tend to continue the "most recent thing" you were doing, which is also the thing where the caches are warmest, etc. **These two cases together argue that, for cases where the application doesn't otherwise care about execution order,